Etymology: not stated [yellow-headed (L)]

 In forest habitats, eggs are laid above the water line in tree holes, branch forks and rot-holes (up to 9m high in the canopy), and occasionally, in broken or cut upright bamboo stems.
 In domestic environments, the species has adapted to artificial containers Eggs are stimulated to emerge on flooding of the larval habitat and undergo installment hatching, contributing to the long season that this species is present.

-Angola, Benin, Burkina Faso, Cameroon, Central African Republic, Congo, Côte d'Ivoire, Democratic Republic of the Congo, Eritrea, Ethiopia, Ghana, Guinea, Liberia, Mali, Nigeria, Senegal, Sierra Leone, Sudan & South Sudan, Tanzania, Uganda, Zambia, Zimbabwe.
+Angola, Benin, Burkina Faso, Cameroon, Central African Republic, Congo, Côte d'Ivoire, Democratic Republic of the Congo, Eritrea, Ethiopia, Ghana, Guinea, Liberia, Mali, Mozambique, Nigeria, Senegal, Sierra Leone, Sudan & South Sudan, Tanzania, Uganda, Zambia, Zimbabwe.

 WRBU VECTOR HAZARD REPORTS